sivy/monkinetic-2020-content/posts/2006-04-22-wimplicity.md

-Slug: wimplicity
+date: 2006-04-22
-Date: 2006-04-22
+slug: wimplicity
-Title: Wimplicity
+title: Wimplicity
-layout: post
+---

-Neologism: <em>wimplicity - what results when you&#39;re afraid to add any more features</em>.
+Neologism: _wimplicity - what results when you're afraid to add any more features_.